Bill Russell to auction most of his prized NBA memorabilia

 Bill Russell announced Thursday he is offering hundreds of items from his personal collection, including trophies, rings, basketballs, jerseys, letters, photos and other keepsakes.
 The items span his 13-year career as a player and coach for the Boston Celtics, and also feature mementos chronicling his work during the civil rights movement and beyond.

-“There are a few pictures I’ll keep for myself, but the rest I will share with the world,” Russell said in a video statement.
+“There are a few pieces I’ll keep for myself, but the rest I will share with the world,” Russell said in a video statement.

 The auction is tentatively scheduled for Boston this fall or winter.